zaraki75/SaikouTV/beta.md

-# 1.2.0.17.1
+# 1.2.0.17.2

-- New Source [AnimeLatinoHD]
+- Fixed some animes in [AnimeLatinoHD]
-- Fixed Jkanime
+- Fixed Tittles in [MonosChinos]
-- Now the sp sources are on top
+- Now the app is parcialy translate into spanish
+*Cualquier correcion o sugerencia por favor hacerla por github*